alfredkam/PHYLO/README.md

 	js/Boilerplate.js

-This is a js template every one should start using this when writing heavy js codes, it helps solve namespace issues
+This is the boiler plate for writing any js application.

 Recommended Readings
 =====